What is the Certificate in Motor Vehicle Injuries Exam?

 Certification in motor vehicle injuries is a voluntary certification, by examination, focusing on individual competence in this specialized practice area.

 This exam is a computer-based, 150-question, multiple-choice, open-book exam.

 How Do I Apply for the Exam?

 The NBCE will send the request for approval to the American Academy of Motor Vehicle Injuries (AAMVI) to ensure prerequisite training has been completed.
-Once approved, the examinee must apply and pay for the exam through the MyNBCE Online Account Portal.
-The NBCE will send a code to the examinee in order for them to take the exam.
+Once approved, you may pay and schedule through the MyNBCE Online Account Portal.

 When Will I Get My Score?